 What Happens Following a Touchback?

-Originally, the ball was placed at the 20-yard line after touchbacks.
-In 2016, the NFL moved touchbacks up five yards to the 25-yard line.
+Previously, the 20-yard line was used as the spotting line for touchbacks, but the NFL altered this rule in 2016 to make the 25-yard line the new spot for all touchbacks.
 The change provided an incentive to the receiving team to take more touchbacks rather than trying to return kickoffs.

 If a ball is blown dead in the end zone, it is a touchback unless it is a touchdown or an incomplete pass.
 On a punt or kickoff, a ball passing into the end zone will be immediately declared dead, including if it strikes any part of the goalpost.

 What is the meaning of touchback in football?

 The meaning of a touchback in football is that the ball has gone into the end zone and the offense will take possession of the ball on its own 25-yard line.
 A touchback usually happens on a kicking play when the kick goes into the end zone, but it can also happen as the result of a team fumbling the ball in its own end zone or a kick returner making a fair catch inside the 25-yard line.

 Where is the ball placed after a touchback?

 After a touchback, the ball is placed at the 25-yard line.
 While this position is still inside the offense’s own territory, it is favorable enough to encourage teams to take a touchback when they are pinned inside or near the end zone, especially on a kick return.